ShunSakurai/check_forbidden/README.md

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### Newest version
+- * Resolve an issue where historical units are included

 ### v1.7.0, August 21, 2016
 - Call external Python function against the target segment